Olive Oil: Health Benefits, Best Sources and How to Use It

 How Best to Use Olive Oil

-Looking at the results, EVOO is clearly the best choice and coconut oil is a close second.
+Looking at the results, EVOO is clearly the best choice, and coconut oil is a close second.
 Other studies have shown coconut oil to be slightly more stable.
 The point is that olive oil has great oxidative stability and handles oxidation so effectively.
 However, as we discussed earlier, olive oils are not made equal, and it’s important that you use high-quality EVOO whether it’s for cooking or otherwise.

 Many people still prefer to cook with saturated fats, such as high-quality grass-fed tallow, butter, or ghee as a safe and healthy animal source.
-Those are all fantastic choices that I encourage you’re to use in your kitchen.
+Those are all fantastic choices that I encourage you to use in your kitchen.
 However, don’t shy away from cooking with EVOO either as it has great oxidative stability.

 Additionally, you can use EVOO in your uncooked dishes.
 You can simply drizzle it on your salads and vegetables.
-You may mix it with some balsamic vinegar, dijon mustard, or other ingredients for a delicious salad dressing or dip for veggies or a gluten-free, low-card, homemade, keto bread.
+You may mix it with some balsamic vinegar, dijon mustard, or other ingredients for a delicious salad dressing or dip for veggies or a gluten-free, low-carb, homemade, keto bread.
 You can mix it with seasoning and drizzle it on your grilled, sauteed, steamed, or roasted vegetables or meat after they’re finished cooking.
 You may add it to raw vegetable soups, pesto, spreads, and dips.

 olive oil